-Tomorrow (2 December), the Security Council will convene for a briefing on the UN Investigative Team to Promote Accountability for Crimes Committed by Da’esh/ISIL (UNITAD).
-Christian Ritscher, the Special Adviser and Head of UNITAD, is expected to brief.
+Tomorrow afternoon (8 June), the Security Council will convene for a briefing on the UN Investigative Team to Promote Accountability for Crimes Committed by Da’esh/ISIL (UNITAD).
+Special Adviser and Head of UNITAD Christian Ritscher is expected to brief.

-UNITAD was created by resolution 2379 of September 2017, which requested the Secretary-General to establish an investigative team to support Iraq’s domestic efforts to hold the Islamic State in Iraq and the Levant (ISIL/Da’esh) accountable “by collecting, preserving, and storing evidence in Iraq of acts that may amount to war crimes, crimes against humanity and genocide”.
-UNITAD is headed by a Special Adviser who, among other matters, is responsible for developing UNITAD’s investigative strategy and promoting accountability globally for atrocity crimes committed by ISIL.
-Resolution 2597, which was adopted on 17 September, extended UNITAD’s mandate to 17 September 2022.
+UNITAD was created by resolution 2379 of 21 September 2017, which requested that the Secretary-General establish an investigative team to support Iraq’s domestic efforts to hold the Islamic State in Iraq and the Levant (ISIL/Da’esh) accountable “by collecting, preserving, and storing evidence in Iraq of acts that may amount to war crimes, crimes against humanity, and genocide”.
+Resolution 2597, which was adopted on 17 September 2021, extended UNITAD’s mandate until 17 September.

 As Special Adviser and Head of UNITAD, Ritscher is responsible for developing UNITAD’s investigative strategy and promoting accountability for atrocity crimes committed by Da’esh, among other matters.
 During his briefing, Ritscher is expected to present the main findings of the eighth annual report on UNITAD’s activities, which was issued on 26 May (S/2022/434).
 The briefing will be the second delivered to the Council by Ritscher following his appointment on 7 September 2021.